Herbie Hancock

 Children1

 Herbert Jeffrey Hancock (born April 12, 1940) is an American jazz musician, bandleader, and composer.[2]
-Hancock started his career with trumpeter Donald Byrd's group.
-He shortly thereafter joined the Miles Davis Quintet, where he helped to redefine the role of a jazz rhythm section and was one of the primary architects of the post-bop sound.
-In the 1970s, Hancock experimented with jazz fusion, funk, and electro styles, using a wide array of synthesizers and electronics.
-It was during this period that he released one of his best-known and most influential albums, Head Hunters.[3]
+He started his career with trumpeter Donald Byrd's group.
+Hancock soon joined the Miles Davis Quintet, where he helped to redefine the role of a jazz rhythm section and was one of the primary architects of the post-bop sound.
+In the 1970s, he experimented with jazz fusion, funk, and electro styles using a wide array of synthesizers and electronics.
+It was during this time that he released one of his best-known and most influential albums, Head Hunters.[3]

 Since 2012, Hancock has served as a professor at the University of California, Los Angeles, where he teaches at the UCLA Herb Alpert School of Music.[5]
 He is also the chairman of the Herbie Hancock Institute of Jazz[5] (known as the Thelonious Monk Institute of Jazz until 2019).